ansible-collections/ibm_zos_core/docs/source/modules/zos_mount.rst

   These parameters apply only in a sysplex where systems are exploiting the shared file system capability.
 They specify what happens to the ownership of a file system when a shutdown, PFS termination, dead system takeover, or file system move occurs.
 The default setting is AUTOMOVE where the file system will be randomly moved to another system (no system list used).

-  *automove=AUTOMOVE* indicates that ownership of the file system can be automatically moved to another system participating in a shared file system.
+  *automove=automove* indicates that ownership of the file system can be automatically moved to another system participating in a shared file system.

-  *automove=NOAUTOMOVE* prevents movement of the file system's ownership in some situations.
+  *automove=noautomove* prevents movement of the file system's ownership in some situations.

-  *automove=UNMOUNT* allows the file system to be unmounted in some situations.
+  *automove=unmount* allows the file system to be unmounted in some situations.

   | **required**: False
   | **type**: str
-  | **default**: AUTOMOVE
+  | **default**: automove
-  | **choices**: AUTOMOVE, NOAUTOMOVE, UNMOUNT
+  | **choices**: automove, noautomove, unmount

 automove_list
-  If(automove=AUTOMOVE), this option will be checked.
+  If(automove=automove), this option will be checked.

   This specifies the list of servers to include or exclude as destinations.